MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

     ![Scripting Assistant](images/tutorials/basicmechanics/GUI_Exp_15.png "Scripting Assistant")

-2. Enable a functionality that allows us to notice the id of the CSO we are currently hovering over with our mouse.
+2. Enable a functionality that allows us to notice the ID of the CSO we are currently hovering over with our mouse.
 For this, open the internal network of our macro module.
 We will use the module `SoView2DCSOExtensibleEditor`.
 Open its panel and select the tab *Advanced*.
 You can check a box to enable *Update CSO id under mouse*.
 If you now hover over a CSO, you can see its ID in the panel.
 We can save the internal network to save this functionality, but we can also solve our problem via scripting.
 The Scripting Assistant translated our action into code that we can use.

     ![Enabling CSO id identification](images/tutorials/basicmechanics/GUI_Exp_16.png "Enabling CSO id identification")

     We like to activate this functionality when opening the panel of our macro module `IsoCSOs`.
 Thus, we add a starting command to the control Window.
-We can call this command for example *enableFunctionalities*.
+We can call this command, for example, *enableFunctionalities*.

     In the *.script* file: